vijishmadhavan/ArtLine/README.md

 The main aim of the project is to create wonderful looking lineart portraits and cartoonize it.

-Sounds Intresting, Lets see what it does.
+Sounds Intresting,let's get to the pictures!